epsilonrt/ZigbeePilotWireControl/README.md

 The controller can be tested using a Zigbee coordinator with support for the Pilot Wire Control cluster, such as [ZHA (Zigbee Home Automation)](https://www.home-assistant.io/integrations/zha/) in Home Assistant.

-From Home Assistant with Zigbee integration, you can control the pilot wire mode using the Pilot Wire Control card automtically created for the device with the [quirks](extras/homeassistant/config/zha_quirks/epsilonrt/pilot_wire.py) provided:
+From Home Assistant with Zigbee integration, you can control the pilot wire mode using the Pilot Wire Control card automtically created for the device with the [epsilonrt quirks](https://github.com/epsilonrt/ZigbeePilotWireControl/tree/main/extras/homeassistant) provided:

 ![Pilot Wire Control card in Home Assistant](https://raw.githubusercontent.com/epsilonrt/ZigbeePilotWireControl/main/extras/images/ha_lovelace_without_mes.png)